 Performance of useful duties that benefit the community in general.
 Students will work directly with the Office of Service Learning to establish their service learning project, register the hours, and complete this sanction.

 Reimbursement for damage to or theft of property.
 Reimbursement may take the form of appropriate service to repair damages, payment to compensate for damages or replacement.
 Restitution may not be made to the University on behalf of the respondent utilizing any refund directly from federal or state financial aid grants or loans to the complainant or University.

 Sum of money to be paid as the direct result of a violation of the Campus Code of Conduct.
-If found responsible a charge of $50.00 will be applied to the individual’s account.
-Fines may not be paid to the University on behalf of the respondent utilizing any refund directly from federal or state financial aid grants or loans to the Complainant or University
+Fines may not be paid to the University on behalf of the respondent utilizing any refund directly from federal or state financial aid grants or loans to the Complainant or University.